refinajs/refina/docs/guide/why.md

 For most of today's web applications, what a page should be like and do what, in fact, can be described in a few words.
 But to implement it using the traditional frontend frameworks, you always need to write hundreds of lines of code.

-It's true that traditional frontend frameworks, such as Vue with Vuetify, can produce well-detailed, great-looking applications.
-But the fact is that even some large companies cannot create perfect web pages for reasons of development efficiency.
-Those who can take advantage of the features of traditional frontend frameworks are few.
-And even they have the ability to do so, they may still have no time to use them to create a perfect web page.
+Traditional frontend frameworks, such as Vue with Vuetify, may generate well-detailed, visually appealing apps.
+However, even major corporations cannot always produce flawless web apps due to development efficiency.
+That is, even if people have the talent, they may lack the time to develop a perfect web page, while the majority of folks lack proficiency in traditional frontend frameworks.
+As a result, some capabilities of standard frontend frameworks go mostly unutilized.

 We need a frontend framework that **give first priority to development efficiency**, then to the completeness, then the runtime performance.